rpellerin/rpellerin.github.io/content/raspberry-pi-the-ultimate-guide.md

     su
     dpkg-reconfigure exim4-config
     # Second choice, "mail sent by smarthost; received via SMTP or fetchmail"
-    # System mail name: keep default; must be a valid FQDN though (ending with .eu for instance)
+    # System mail name: keep default; must be a valid FQDN though (ending with .eu for instance).
+Leaving blank is the same as reusing the same hostname you set for the Raspberry but it is sometimes buggy.
+Better to explicitely write your hostname.
     # IP-addresses to listen on: keep default, we don't want to receive external emails
     # Other destinations: leave blank
     # Machines to relay mail for: leave blank
     # IP address or host name of the outgoing smarthost: your SMTP server with port, like ssl0.ovh.net::465
-    # Hide local mail name: no
+    # Hide local mail name: no, or yes if you let 'System mail name' blank.
+If you set a domain, it MUST EXIST otherwise some server will reject your emails.
     # Keep number of DNS-queries minimal: no
     # Delivery method for local mail: mbox
     # Split configuration into small files: no